What Does the Quran Say About White People?

 Key takeaways

-• The Quran contains no racial category called 'white people' — the concept simply doesn't exist in the text.
+• The Quran does not mention 'white people' as a racial category — the concept didn't exist in its 7th-century context.

-• The Prophet Muhammad's Farewell Sermon (632 CE) explicitly stated that white people have no superiority over Black people except through piety — a direct Prophetic rejection of racial hierarchy.
+• The Prophet Muhammad's Farewell Sermon directly stated that white people have no superiority over black people except through piety.

 FAQs

-Do Judaism and Christianity agree with Islam on racial equality?
+Do Judaism and Christianity have similar teachings on race?

 0 Community answers